c0d3sling3r/mapalyzer/README.md

     <PackageReference Include="EasyMapper.Net" Version="1.0.0-alpha" />
     ```

-> :warning: **Attention**: You must rebuild your project after addition in order to get the library to work.
+> :warning: **Attention**: You must clean the solution, restart the Visual Studio and rebuild the solution in order to get the library to work.

 ### Then, Decorating the destination class